awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings_cloudwatch.md

 As a GuardDuty administrator CloudWatch Event rules on your account will trigger based on applicable findings from your member accounts \.
 This means that if you set up the finding notifications through CloudWatch Events in your administrator account, as detailed in the preceding section, you will be notified of high and medium severity findings generated by your member accounts in addition to your own\.

-You can identify the member account the finding originates from by using the `accountId` field of the finding's JSON details\.
+You can identify the member account the GuardDuty finding originated from with the `accountId` field of the finding's JSON details\.

-To start write a custom event rule for a specific member account in your environment in the console, create a new rule and paste the following template into Event Pattern Preview, adding the account ID of the member account you want to trigger the event\.
+To start writing a custom event rule for a specific member account in your environment in the console, create a new rule and paste the following template into Event Pattern Preview, adding the account ID of the member account you want to trigger the event\.

 ```
 {